Using the internet here is a constant test of patience and determination.

 Even updating the blog is a process.
 Whittling down images to a hair above looking like some pixelated landscape from Minecraft, transferring onto a USB stick for Nid to upload using the WiFi at work, then instructing Nid, who is barely computer literate, over the phone how to WordPress.
 We’ve never been closer.

-The main way to internets here is by using phone data or WiFi at work, which are both persistently slow unless you’re using it when the nation is sleeping.
+The main way to internets here is by using phone data or WiFi at work, which are both so slow it’s admirable unless you’re using it when the nation is sleeping.

 There are only two competing phone and internet companies here – Vodafone and Telekom.
 This duopoly and the lack of infrastructure means that we are forced to spend SBD 100 for a 1.5GB data plan which expires after 14 days.
 Not that we’ve ever lasted that long before running out.

 Nid is fortunate enough that he has access to WiFi at work so that his umbilical cord is not entirely severed.
-The bedtime routine after teeth-brushing time is relaying the choice Reddit news so that I am also able to retain a degree of sanity.
+The bedtime routine after teeth-brushing time is relaying the choice Reddit news so that I am also able to retain the sliver of sanity I still have.

 Needless to say, fibre is unheard of on these islands unless you’re talking about a healthy diet, and home WiFi only an option for those who can dish out NZD 400 per month.

 Because we are smart, we planned far in advance for this and brought with us a library that will last us the duration of our contract.